fcr3/aeolux/README.md

 ### <a name="DataGen"></a>Data Generation
 In the `modeling/tf_obj` folder, we have two notebooks called `data_preprocessing_vbd.ipynb` and `tf_obj_conversion.ipynb` that go over how we converted data from its original format to PASCAL VOC to TFRecords.
 In the `modeling/yolov5` folder, we have one notebook called `processing.ipynb` that goes over how we reorganized the png data to fit the format that was used to train our Yolov5m model.

+### <a name="Timings"></a>Timings
+In the `modeling/analysis` folder, we have a notebook called `inference_and_timing.ipynb` that goes over how to do inference as well as showcase timings.
+The notebook was originally run on a computer with the following specifications:
+- CPU: Intel 8th Gen i7-8750H
+- GPU: Nvidia GeForce GTX 1070
+Due to the differences in hardware, you may not be able to reproduce results.
+However, we have hardcoded the performance metrics so that you don't lose reference to timings that we got on our original machine.

 ### <a name="Experimentals"></a>Experimentals
 Included in this repository are other branches that include bits and pieces of work that we didn't polish up for the official product.
 However, we would like to explore these endeavours in the future, so please feel free to explore.

 Experimentals:
-- In `modeling/analysis`, we have a folder of notebooks that contains processing/exploration of other datasets that we came across.
+- In `modeling/analysis/Experimentals`, we have a folder of notebooks that contains processing/exploration of other datasets that we came across.
+- In `modeling/analysis/Experimentals/Results`, we have a folder of results csvs that contain output from running evaluation on other datasets.
+This folder currently contains only RSNA-based metrics.
 - In the `torch_obj` branch, we have examples of how to train DETR, RetinaNet, and Mobilenet using Detectron2

 ## <a name="Contributors"></a>Contributors